CFandR-github/advisory/phpmailer_rce_poi/phpmailer_unserialize_rce_0day.md

 - Any PHP version
 - Any phpmailer/phpmailer version
-- swiftmailer/swiftmailer &lt;= 6.2.4
+- package swiftmailer/swiftmailer &lt;= 6.2.4

 This advisory demonstrates usage of reference (R:) serialization and fast “\_\_destruct” method call in PHP unserialize exploits.
 PHPMailer has some interesting code reachable from \_\_destruct.
-But code needs to pass **is\_resource($this-&gt;smtp\_conn)**condition.
+But code needs to pass **is\_resource(\$this-&gt;smtp\_conn)** condition.
 Resource type can’t be serialized in PHP.
 The idea is to create resource during unserialization process and use reference to object property with resource.

 Install software: